499602D2/tg-launchbot/readme.md

 - [ ] Pre-send notifications, with the help of recipient count + message token count

-- [ ] Re-use information in description expansion
+- [ ] Booster re-use information in description expansion

 - [ ] Retry message send if rate-limited

+- [ ] launch.UpdateUncachedLaunch(freshLaunch) method
+	- if the launch is uncached (e.g. launched/NET in the past), all info gets replaced in the database
+	- OR, de-populate old launches from the cache after parsing (or just ignore them in /next, /schedule)

 - [ ] Fancier postpone notifications (low urgency)